My Ancestral Chart

 Beatrice was an executive secretary for 18 years with the Mutual Benefit Life Insurance Company in Newark, before retiring in 1967.

-Around 1974, the couple moved to 19 Sterling Place in Leisuretowne, a retirement community in Vincentown, located in the Pine Barrens of southern NJ.
-George Sr. died there on March 13, 1978.
+Around 1974, Beatrice and George moved to 19 Sterling Place in Leisuretowne, a retirement community in Vincentown, located in the Pine Barrens of southern NJ.
+George was 81 when he died there on March 13, 1978.
 Beatrice died there on August 9, 1986, when she was 83 years old.
 She and George are buried together at the Beverly National Cemetery in Beverly, NJ.
-When George Jr. died on February 9, 2005, he, too, was buried at the Beverly National Cemetery.
+When their son George Jr. died on February 9, 2005 in Pocono Pines, he, too, was buried at the Beverly National Cemetery.

 The family lived at 583 South 19th Street in Newark before moving to Kearny, NJ in 1945.
-Margaret worked for 20 years as a phone operator for Robins Telephone Answering Service in Nutly, NJ.
+Margaret worked for 20 years as a phone operator for Robins Telephone Answering Service in Nutley, NJ.
 Barto was an interior decorator.
 They eventually divorced.
-At some point, Barto moved to Florida.
+At some point, Barto remarried, to a woman named Catherine, and moved to Florida.

 Margaret was 61 when she died at St. Barnabas Medical Center in Livingston, NJ, on July 30, 1971.
 She is buried at Hollywood Memorial Cemetery in Union, NJ.
 Barto died in Florida at the age of 96 on June 12, 2000.
 He is buried at Sea Pines Memorial Gardens, in Edgewater, Florida.